 Which brings us to trust.
 For our digital economy to succeed, citizens need to trust that digitised government services have their best interests at heart.
 Customers need to trust that their service providers can protect their data.
 And private companies need to trust that the UK is a safe place to do business.
 In each of these areas, the Bill is a failure.

 The impression is that politicians and inexpert officials have rushed surveillance plans through, rewriting and amending them on the fly, with little consideration of the real-world consequences that may follow.
 And they are doing so against the advice of most technology providers, let alone civil liberties campaigners.

-There’s also the suspicion that because security services’ covert surveillance of UK citizens was probably illegal, the programme has been forced above ground in the form of this Bill.
+There’s also the suspicion that because security services’ covert surveillance of UK citizens was probably illegal, the programme has been forced above ground in the form of this Bill, using the blanket opt-out of national security, which exempts the Bill from human rights legislation.
 If that is the case, then giving judges the final authority, not politicians, would go some way towards restoring trust.

 It’s just not right

 But there’s another dimension to the legislation that a mature democracy cannot ignore: this is simply a scheme that has no place in a society that values free association, freedom of speech, and freedom of thought.
-In a free society, no one follows citizens around bookshops or libraries noting what books they browse, borrow, or buy, or what opinions they read or listen to, because we know that people are not defined by their browsing or reading choices.
+In a free society, no one follows citizens around bookshops or libraries noting what books they browse, borrow, or buy, because we know that people are not defined by their browsing or reading choices.
 Indeed, someone once said that a good library should contain something that offends everyone.

 The problem with blanket surveillance is that there is an implicit presumption of guilt: that the simple truth of bad people’s existence will be revealed by their context-free browsing habits.
 But it’s nonsense.